rails-girls-summer-of-code/summer-of-code/blog/_drafts/2015-03-03-applications-now-open.md

 Establishing a team means not just finding someone else to lodge an application with, but someone who you will be able to get along with over three months of intense project work.
-Establishing a team that will be able to deal with and work through moments of stress and conflict, will be extremely important to the success of your summer.
+Establishing a team that will be able to deal with and work through moments of stress and conflict will be extremely important to the success of your summer.
 For more about finding a pair, [take a look at our guide](http://railsgirlssummerofcode.org/students/application/#pair)

 ### Find a Coach
-Teams will also need to have at least one coach, able to give them active support throughout the summer.
+Teams will also need to have at least one coach who is able to give them active support throughout the summer.
 While coaches can be approached a number of ways, we have some advice on finding coaches [here](http://railsgirlssummerofcode.org/students/application/#pair), and a blog post on ['Where to Start'](http://railsgirlssummerofcode.org/blog/where-to-start/).

 If you want to provide potential coaches with more information on what you will need from them over the summer, you can direct them to our [guide for coaches](http://railsgirlssummerofcode.org/guide/coaching/).